 Managed vs. unmanaged Google Ads campaigns – How an agency should optimise your google ads campaigns

-• the key differences between managed and unmanaged Google ads campaigns
+• The key differences between managed and unmanaged Google Ads campaigns

 What exactly are the key differences between a campaign that is managed vs a “set and forget” approach?